TWILIGHTCLOUDCODERZ/Aegis-Agentic-Google-Hackathon/README.md

 bash infra/setup.sh
 ```

-**Step 2 — (optional) store the Gemini API key in Secret Manager.** Skip this to use Vertex AI via the runtime service account (no key).
+**Step 2 — store the Gemini API key in Secret Manager.** Skip this to use Vertex AI via the runtime service account (no key).
 To use a Gemini API key instead — stored in Secret Manager and mounted to Cloud Run at runtime:
 ```bash
 PROJECT_ID=$PROJECT_ID GEMINI_API_KEY=<your-gemini-api-key> bash infra/set-gemini-secret.sh
 ```